joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 console.log(sentence)
 ```

 A string is really a list of character.
 A character is either a letter, number, punctuation mark, or white space.
-There are also a some special characters, two of whice are quotation marks and new lines.
+There are also a some special characters, two of which are quotation marks and new lines.
 If we are using single quotation marks, and want these inside our string, we must use a backslash (`\`).
 Say we want a string with the value: `so he said to me, 'hello there'`.
-We will need quotation marks for the outside, and inside we will use backslah - followed by a quotation mark:
+We will need quotation marks for the outside, and inside we will use backslash - followed by a quotation mark:

 ```js
 var str = 'So he said to me, \' hello there \''